andrewcooke/choochoo/docs/impulse.md

 number so it grows more quickly, and we'll give it a shorter time-scale, so it falls back down more quickly.

-With this we can model "being careful" - the idea is to do enough training that Fitness creeeps up gradually, but to avoid doing so much that Fatigue gets dangerously high.
-Train, but keep an eye on Fatigue
-- it it's getting too bug, take a break.
+With this we explain "being careful" - the idea is to do enough training that Fitness creeps up gradually, but to avoid doing so much that Fatigue gets dangerously high.
+Train, but keep an eye on Fatigue - if it's getting too big, take a break.

 #### Summary

-So what have we got?

 For both Fitness and Fatigue:

-* We add up the Impulse from training.
+* Add up the Impulse from training.

-* We decrease the numbers as time passes.
+* Decrease the numbers as time passes.

 The difference between the two is that Fatigue is "more noisy" - we add a factor so it grows more quickly when we do train, and tweak the